Benefits of Life Extension Taurine

 Dosage and Use:

-- Take one capsule one to four times daily on an empty stomach, or as recommended by a healthcare practitioner.
+- Take one capsule one to three times daily on an empty stomach, or as recommended by a healthcare practitioner.

 - If pregnant, nursing, or taking medication, consult your physician before taking this product

 1. Role of taurine in the central nervous system.